trans-travel/trans-travel/us/ks.md

 The Attorney General has issued an opinion requiring state agencies to re-issue driver's licenses and birth certificates where they have been changed because a person is transgender.
 The re-issued licenses and certificates would indicate the sex assigned at birth.
+The Governor disagrees with this interpretation and has made some indications (but not official executive orders) that she will direct agencies to continue to not re-issue documents with sex assigned at birth.

 ## Medical Care